benaxline/EC327_FinalProject_SmartSnake/README.md

 - EC327_Smart_Snake_ProjectTimeline.pdf: contains our project timeline
 - EC327_Smart_Snake_ProjectDocumentation.pdf: contains our project overview and technical documentation
 - EC327 _Smart_Snake_StatementofWork.pdf: contains what each person worked on
-- SmartSnake_ProjectArchitecture.pdf: contains our project architecture
+- SmartSnake_ProjectArchitecture.pptx: contains our project architecture presentation

 Folders:
 - Code: Contains all the necessary code to run the game